The water at St. Michael’s Special Needs School used to be black, stinky and toxic. Not anymore.

-Our tap water is black and stinky and it's not safe for us to drink.
-My classmates and I made this video to show you our water and ask for your help!
+Our tap water used to be black and stinky and it wasn't safe to drink.
+My classmates and I made this video and sent it to DigDeep asking for help!

-My school spends thousands of dollars on bottled water every year.
-We have to move the big bottles from building-to-building in wagons.
+My school used to spend thousands of dollars on bottled water every year.
+We even had to move the big bottles from building-to-building in wagons!

-With your help, we can build a system to bring clean running water to our school.
-Please donate what you can!
+Your donations helped us build a system to bring clean running water to our school.

 Most of my classmates are medically fragile.
 We need pure, clean water to bathe, drink, clean our medical equipment, and prepare our meals.

-Our friends at DigDeep will build us a water treatment system so that our sinks, showers and toilets all have safe water.
+Our friends at DigDeep designed a project that made sure our sinks, showers and toilets all have safe water.

 with support from